mhtvsSFrpHdE/autoeq-batch-generator/README.md

 Planned feature:
 - Custom pip argument, for example to choose download mirror.
+- Add a switch to main script to allow dynamic multiheadphone mode.

 **How to use**
 Before execute, you need to download my dependencies library: